djanowski/cutest/README.markdown

 Run tests in separate processes to avoid shared state.

-Each test file is loaded in a forked process and, if the second parameter to `Cutest.run` is true, inside an anonymous module.
+Each test file is run in a forked process and, if the second parameter to `Cutest.run` is true, it is also loaded inside an anonymous module.
 Once a failure is found in a file, the rest of the file is skipped and the error is reported.
 This way, running your test suite feels faster.

-There are no nested contexts, just the `setup` and `test` methods.
+You can use the `scope` command around tests: it guarantees that no instance variables are shared between tests.

+There are two commands very similar in nature, but with a subtle difference that makes them easy to combine in order to satisfy different needs: `prepare` and `setup`.

+The `prepare` blocks are executed before each test.
+If you call `prepare` many times, each passed block is appended to an array.
+When the test is run, all those prepare blocks are executed in order.
+The result of the block is discarded, so it is only useful for preparing the environment (flushing the database, removing a directory, etc.).

-Unlike other testing tools, the result of evaluating the setup is passed as a parameter to each test.
-Even if you can still use instance variables, the code in the examples is the suggested way to keep tests from sharing information.
+The `setup` block is executed before each test and the result is passed as a parameter to the `test` block.
+Unlike `prepare`, each definition of `setup` overrides the previous one.
+Even if you can declare instance variables and share them between tests, the recommended usage is to pass the result of the block as a parameter to the `test` blocks.

+The `test` method executes the passed block after running `prepare` and `setup`.
+This is where assertions must be declared.

+Two assertions are available: `assert` and `assert_raise`.
+The first accepts a value and raises an `AssertionFailed` exception if it's false or nil, and the later receives an expected exception and a block: the block is executed and the raised exception is compared with the expected one.
+An `AssertionFailed` exception is raised if the block runs fine or if the raised exception doesn't match the expectation.

 Usage
 -----